Want a Free Trial Class? Here's what to expect

-On your first day of class, wear a pair of sweatpants and T-shirt, or bring a new white Gi (Ghee) and white Obi (O-bee) if you have one.
+On your first day of class, wear a pair of sweatpants (leggings or shorts) and a T-shirt, or bring a new white Gi (Ghee) and white Obi (O-bee) if you have one.
 We have men's and women's dressing rooms for you to change in.
 We have Gi's for sale at the dojo.

 What to say

 You will hear students and instructors yell "Ossu!" ("OOOOSS").
 Ossu is an all-purpose spirited greeting that means "Hello, Thank You, I'm doing fine, and I understand!"